 It depends on your own needs whether you choose polarized or non-polarized lenses.
 If you love the outdoors and drive around a lot, then getting polarized lenses is definitely worth the money, as they can relieve your eye fatigue, eliminate reflections and give you a better experience.
 If you spend a lot of time indoors or working on a computer, then you can buy non-polarized lenses.
 A standard pair of non-polarized sunglasses should be enough to shield your eyes from the most UV rays.

 Best place to buy your replacement lenses

 Now that you have a clearer understanding of what the polarized vs. non-polarized lenses debate is all about, you can start looking for polarized lenses that match your sunglasses model and personal needs.

 MryLens always offers replacement sunglasses lenses for all the top brands.
 All you need to do is decide which lens best fits your needs, and then choose the right style, the lenses will be delivered to you directly from us.
-Browse our online catalog of high-quality lenses for men and women.
-Please feel free to contact us and the perfect pair will be offered to you!
+Browse our online catalog of high-quality lenses and feel free to contact us, the perfect pair will be offered to you!